REDDISH VALE HIGH SCHOOL SCHOOL OFFER

-From September each pupil who has a statement/EHC Plan) will have a review once a year.
+From September each pupil who has a EHC Plan will have a review once a year.
 At this review school SEN staff will have chance to discuss progress with parents and pupils.
-The review will be conducted by either Ms Helen Hopkins (Director of Inclusion and SEN), Ms Jill Lewins (SEN) or Miss Amy Blane (SENCo).
 Depending on the pupil’s needs it may also be that the Assistant Heads Of Year or Senior Staff attend at the review too.
-The SEN team will then collate the notes and will make sure that the support is put in place so that the targets can be met.
+The SEN team will then collate the notes and will make sure that the support is put in place to support the needs of the indicidual.
 The SEN team will also make sure that all paper work is sent to parents/carers, the Town Hall and the Learning Support Service.

-With the new SEN Code of Practice we will try to make sure that these pupils will get the help that is needed within class.
-Individual teachers will be made aware of pupils’ needs and will be given information and guidance on how to make resources suitable for each pupil.
+Individual teachers will be made aware of pupils’ needs and will be given information and guidance on how to make resources suitable for each pupil and how to support them in lessons.
+Training will be given to staff if required.
 Pupils with specified special needs will be given diagnostic tests to see where best to target support and intervention.
-Pupils with statements/EHCs and some other pupils with a higher level of SEN need will have a Behaviour and Learning mentor working with them in lessons.
-The exact number of hours of support that a pupil will receive will be dictated by the information from the statement/EHC.
+Pupils with EHCPs will have a Behaviour and Learning mentor working with them in lessons.
+The exact number of hours of support that a pupil will receive will be dictated by the information from the EHCP.

 Do Reddish Vale High School Staff go to Transition Reviews whilst pupils are in Year 6 at primary school?